 Additionally, for plants whose performance is in Column 4 of the Action Matrix, consideration shall be given at each quarterly review to engaging senior licensee and NRC management in discussions associated with (1) transferring the plant to the IMC 0350 process, (2) declaring licensee performance to be unacceptable in accordance with this IMC, and (3) taking additional regulatory actions (as appropriate).
 A discussion of this decision shall be documented in a quarterly assessment follow-up letter, annual assessment letter, or quarterly inspection report, as applicable.

 Quarterly review output.
 The output of the quarterly review is a quarterly assessment follow-up letter, if applicable.
 Assessment follow-up letters are normally issued within two weeks after the quarterly review (a total of seven weeks after completion of the quarter, or nine weeks after completion of the second quarter) for any new safety-significant PIs or inspection findings.
+The licensee does not have to change Action Matrix columns for an assessment follow-up letter to be issued.
+New inputs, such as a White PI reported during the quarterly review, should be documented in an assessment follow-up letter even if the licensee does not change columns because they are already in a higher column due to an existing open Action Matrix input.
 Assessment follow-up letters should also be issued to communicate that a licensee has a cross-cutting theme or cross-cutting issue.
 If, based on the continuous review, as discussed above, the region issued an assessment follow-up letter for inspection findings, PIs, or Action Matrix deviations during the past quarter, then a subsequent quarterly assessment follow-up letter is not needed if its only purpose is to reiterate issues that had been previously communicated to the licensee.
-If there are significant changes in the inspection plan for a plant in Column 4 of the Action Matrix, the regions should issue a separate assessment follow-up letter to ensure the licensee is aware of these changes. quarterly assessment follow-up letter is not required unless for the reasons described above or to communicate the opening or closing of an Action Matrix deviation.
+If there are significant changes in the inspection plan for a plant in Column 4 of the Action Matrix, the regions should issue a separate assessment follow-up letter to ensure the licensee is aware of these changes.
+A quarterly assessment follow-up letter is not required unless for the reasons described above or to communicate the opening or closing of an Action Matrix deviation.
 The quarterly assessment follow-up letter should be emailed to ROPassessment.Resource@nrc.gov.
 If security-related information, which is a type of SUNSI, must be discussed in the quarterly assessment follow-up letter, it shall be provided to the licensee in a separate non-publicly available correspondence.
 For example, regions can reference a final SDP letter previously issued that explains any greater-than-Green security issues.

 If during the second quarter review it is determined that the licensee has met the criteria for a cross-cutting theme, a continuing cross-cutting theme, or a CCI, the theme or CCI will be documented in an assessment follow-up letter.
 Refer to section 07.03.d.5 when documenting a cross-cutting theme or CCI.